HLS Event Scheduling Update

 - Tip: Look at the graphic calendar, then book the largest stretch allowable within that frame.

-Ensure the event is not scheduled to begin before/end after the scheduled booking.
-The room MUST be empty before the next class is scheduled to begin.
+Make sure your event is not scheduled to begin before or end after your scheduled booking.
+The room MUST be clean and empty before the next class is scheduled to begin.
 DOS will revoke event privileges after the first violation.